hammingweight/fim_sidecar/README.md

 hellous+    3146  0.0  0.0   9396  3008 pts/0    R+   10:20   0:00 ps aux
 ```

-Process 13 is running in the `fim` container but, this time, we cannot access the files since the `hello-server` container is not running with elevated
+Process 13 is running in the `fim` container but, this time, we cannot access the files since the `hello-server` container is not running with the necessary capability to access `/proc/<PID>` for an arbitrary process.
-privileges

 ```
 hellouser@hello-server:~$ ls /proc/13/root